3 Easy Ways to Scroll Up and Down in Tmux

 3. Use Ctrl+b followed by Page Up or Page Down to scroll through the output of an entire Tmux window.

-Explore the article below to learn to scroll up and down in Tmux, customize scrolling behavior, and common errors that can occur.
+Explore the article below to learn to scroll in Tmux, essential key bindings to use, and common errors that can occur.

 1. Key Bindings (Copy Mode)